FAQ

 I would like to extend my stay.
 How do I do this?

-Extensions to the Camp Permit must be obtained before 10:00 a.m. on the date the camp permit expires or your campsite will be assigned to another camping party.
+Extensions to a reservation can be made online for reservable campsites.
+Extensions must be obtained before 10:00 a.m. on the date the camp permit expires or your campsite can be assigned to another camping party.
+Reservable campsites will automatically go back into the system online after 10am and can be reserved by another party.
+Non-reservable campsites must be reserved before 10:00 a.m. in person at the campground office.

 What is your refund policy?

-Lodge/Shelter/Rental Cabin cancellations can be made via the call center at 231-744-3580.
+All Campsite/Lodge/Shelter/Rental Cabin cancellations are made on the reservation website.
 Cancellations made up to close of business 7 days prior to your scheduled arrival date will incur the $10 cancellation fee.
 If you cancel 6 days or less prior to the arrival date, you will forfeit the first night’s fee or $75, whichever is the lesser amount.
-There is a $10 fee assessed for all changes made to your reservation, except for adding nights to the reservation.
+Once you have checked into your campsite, no refunds will be given for early departures.

 Is alcohol allowed at my campsite?